It was supposed to be their marriage week - the flood locked them in a fight to survive

 The couple and her 20-year-old son lost everything, but, rescued by helicopter, they were able to have their their day, originally scheduled for their garden but celebrated only a few kilometres away at Bareknuckle BBQ in Pakowhai Rd, Hastings on Saturday.

-It was the end, or more accurately a new beginning, of a story which already had “fairytale” long before it became a fairytale.
+It was the end, or more accurately a new beginning, of a story that already had a “fairytale” long before it became a fairytale.

-It was about nine years ago that Dinah, now near 47, first set eyes on her future beau, now 48, when she was out for lunch with friends, their first chat sparked by her cheeky reference to someone’s “butt”.
+It was about nine years ago that Dinah, 46, first set eyes on her future beau, now 48, when she was out for lunch with friends, their first chat sparked by her cheeky reference to someone’s “butt”.

 As he walked past, he asked, equally did she like his “butt”, and somehow they had a chat, but, with events in life not so opportune as to strike up much of a relationship, that was that.